 Florida couple arrested after allegedly running red light, killing motorcyclist, stealing car

-PASCO COUNTY, Fla. — A couple involved in a deadly hit-and-run crash and subsequent carjacking early Saturday morning in Pasco County have been arrested, WFTS reported.
+PASCO COUNTY, Fla.
+(WFTS) — A couple involved in a deadly hit-and-run crash and subsequent carjacking early Saturday morning in Pasco County have been arrested.

 Troopers said Cody Bearry, 31, and Breanna Wright, 23, ran a red light, hitting and killing 26-year-old Angel Fiallos, who was on a motorcycle, just before 7:30 a.m.